Info Image One

 Download Extension

 The usual way now to access your passwords is to open psono.pw in your browser.
-For a more convenient access and more features, download and install one of our extensions (available for Chrome and Firefox).
-The extension also offer some extended functionality like auto fill of password forms, qicksearch (type “pp” followed by a space into your addressbar), advanced security and much more.
+For more convenient access and more features, download and install one of our extensions (available for Chrome and Firefox).
+The extension also offers some extended functionality like auto-fill of password forms, quick search (type “pp” followed by a space into your address bar), advanced security, and much more.

 Psono Documentation